microsoft/BotFramework-DirectLineJS/STREAMING-EXTENSIONS.md

 ### Test in Web Chat

-The latest successful build can be tested with Web Chat and MockBot.
+The last successful build can be tested with Web Chat and MockBot.

 - Navigate to https://compulim.github.io/webchat-loader/
-- Click "Dev" or select "<Latest development bit>" from the dropdown list
+- Click `Dev` or select `<Latest development bit>` from the dropdown list
-- Click "[Public] MockBot with Streaming Extensions"
+- Click `[Public] MockBot with Streaming Extensions`
-- Click "Open Web Chat in a new window"
+- Click `Open Web Chat in a new window`

 Type `help` to MockBot for list of commands.